Shared

 costs

-This 3 minute video explains the costs of buying your home:
+This 3 minute video explains the costs of buying a Shared Ownership home:

 Monthly costs